 A recent survey of the Oregon Society of Anesthesiologist members found that 70% planned to depart the state in the next 10 years, and 40% in the next 5 years.
 Relatively few of these departures will be due to retirements.
 The instability in the workforce leads to more instability-especially combined with the fact that other states are able to offer higher pay with a lower cost of living.
-Today alone there are 55 open job postings within the state for anesthesiologists, and 120 for nurse anesthetists.
+Today alone there are 50 open job postings within the state for anesthesiologists, and 138 for nurse anesthetists.
 Note that these open postings likely do not even show the full picture of need.
 There is far more care to provide than we have the staff for, and we struggle daily to retain providers in Oregon, as well as recruit from outside the state.
+Many health systems are relying on locums (temporary workers) to fill the need, and while they are good people doing good work, we know that outcomes for patients are better when they have a provider who is familiar with the team and environment they are working with.
+In addition, locums providers are more expensive to the overall system.

-HB 2591 works to resolve this crisis by addressing two major barriers to the recruitment and retention of anesthesia providers to Oregon: high student loan debt and high cost of living relative to income.
-The solutions in HB 2591 leverage existing programs, or are based off of existing programs.
-We are proud that all of the programs in HB 2591, as drafted, would apply to both anesthesiologists and CRNAs.
+HB 2591A works to resolve the workforce crisis by addressing a major barrier to the recruitment and retention of anesthesia providers to Oregon: high student loan debt.
+HB 2591A would direct the OHA to examinee adding anesthesia providers to current relief programs, which would apply to both anesthesiologists and CRNAs.

-The first barrier is high student loan debt.
-According to the Association of American Medical Colleges, in 2011 the median four-year cost for a public state medical school was \$188,0001.
+According to the Association of American Medical Colleges, in 2011 the median fouryear cost for a public state medical school was \$188,0001.
 Medical school in Oregon is much more expensive- during my time in school here, my school was at the 97th percentile of cost across all in-state medical schools.
 While I can confidently say that I received a stellar education, the cost was far above the average and left me with over \$300,000 in medical school debt.
 The current in-state tuition alone is \$240,000 for a MD, and roughly \$160,000 for a 4 year degree for a nurse anesthetist2.
 These are highly burdensome costs and leave graduates trying to dig themselves out of debt early in their careers.
 This in turn leaves Oregon at a disadvantage, as graduates will be drawn towards states with good pay and lower costs of living, in order to more quicky pay off debt.
+Additionally, our neighboring states are able to offer much broader loan forgiveness than Oregon does.

 Two years ago, out of the 14 graduating anesthesia residents from OHSU, none stayed to practice in the community in Oregon.
-HB 2591 would direct the Oregon Health Authority to expand the Oregon Healthcare Provider Incentive Loan Repayment Program via rulemaking to provide limited but extremely beneficial student debt relief for anesthesia providers in the state of Oregon, in exchange for a minimum 3-year commitment.
 Given that current federal student loan forgiveness programs are under threat of elimination from the Trump administration, and the high interest rates preventing sustainable loan refinancing, the advantage to recruitment of a state sponsored forgiveness program would be even more profound.
 If we are able to retain and recruit new graduates to the state, with less student debt preventing them from growing roots in the community, we can rebuild a stable and sustainable workforce from the ground up.